textext/textext/docs/source/install/macos.rst

 2. Install Inkscape.
 Verify that Inkscape launches and is of version 1.4.

+3. Make sure you have a functional LaTeX distribution (providing at least the pdflatex binary) and/or a typst binary.

-3. Download the most recent package of |TexText| from :textext_current_release_page:`release`
+4. Download the most recent package of |TexText| from :textext_current_release_page:`release`
    (direct link: :textext_download_zip:`MacOS`).
 In case you are still using Inkscape 1.2, 1.1, or 1.0 download